nyathea/legacypatcher/README.md

 ## Known Issues

-- On 8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
-A workaround is to log in using 7.29.1 first, then upgrade to your preferred version. later 8.x versions dont seem to have this issue.
+- On versions below 8.71(?), attempting to log in will crash the app.
+A workaround is to log in using 7.29.1 first, then upgrade to your preferred version.
-- Viewing Search page and Quote tweets doesnt work
+- The Search page and Quote tweets doesnt work
 - You may not be able to like tweets on some versions because of the client using deprecated endpoints. (this will be fixed soon)
-- your profile may not load on the first launch. you may need to reopen it for it to work.
+- Banners and Source labels disappear or dont appear at all once the view is refreshed
+- latest (following) timeline doesnt work yet

 Please let me know if theres any other issues! pleae open a bug report and i'll get to you as soon as i can